memdeklaro/memdeklaro.github.io/README.md

 ## Warning

 ID documents do more harm than good and should not be seen as a solution for trust or authentication.
 Many economic and social interactions can be done anonymously.
-For other situations, trust can be achieved by simply saying your (self-chosen) name, using a web-of-trust, word-of-mouth reputation, vouches, memberships, escrows or cash deposits, and authentication can be achieved by using a password, cryptographic key pair (e.g. PGP, Bitcoin) or physical key or code (such as house keys or a safe code).
+For other situations, trust can be achieved by simply saying your (self-chosen) name, using a web-of-trust, word-of-mouth reputation, vouches, memberships, escrows or cash deposits, and authentication can be achieved by using a password, cryptographic key pair (e.g. PGP, Monero) or physical key or code (such as house keys or a safe code).

 ## Background